jasonreiddev/development-portfolio/README.md

 <code>yarn create <span title="placeholder">[project name]</span> --typescript</code> - create new project (TS flag is optional)

+If eslint / eslint-config-next packages are added in the new package.json, these will need to be removed.

 ### Using components from other projects:

 <code>yarn workspace <span title="placeholder">[project name]</span> add tsconfig-paths-webpack-plugin</code> - add next-transpile-modules package.